GoogleChrome/web.dev/content/fast/using-bundlesize-with-travis-ci/index.md

 <img src="travis-ci.png" class="screenshot" alt="GitHub Apps integration on Travis CI">

-Once you have an account, go to Settings under your profile, hit the Sync account button, and make sure your new repo is listed on Travis.
+Once you have an account, go to **Settings** under your profile, click the **Sync account** button, and make sure your new repo is listed on Travis.

 <img src="travis-ci-sync-button.png" class="screenshot" alt="Travis CI Sync button">